About Us Contact Shop

 • Day 3, you’ll save .3 cents

-Who this works for: This money challenge works for people who want to turn their money saving into a bit of a game.
+Who this works for: This money challenge works for people who want to turn their money saving into a bit of a game and like fun money saving challenges.

 This is a kind of a fun way to gamify a savings challenge!